Egypt is home to a variety of interesting and unique snakes.

 One of Egypt’s most unique types of snakes is the Tesselated Water Snake, also known as the Common Water Snake.

-This species can be found throughout the country but is most commonly spotted near bodies of water like lakes, rivers, and marshes.Â
+This species can be found throughout the country but is most commonly spotted near bodies of water like lakes, rivers, and marshes.

 This snake stands out because of its beautiful pattern of dark brown and light yellow scales arranged in a tesselated or mosaic-like design.

-They can grow up to 1.5 meters in length and are non-venomous, feeding on fish and other small aquatic animals.Â
+They can grow up to 1.5 meters in length and are non-venomous.
+They feed on fish and other small aquatic animals.

 While they may look intimidating, Tesselated Water Snakes are quite docile and typically only bite if provoked.

-They are also important to the ecosystem as they help regulate the population of their prey.Â
+They are also important to the ecosystem as they help regulate the population of their prey.

-So if you happen to come across a Tesselated Water Snake during your travels in Egypt, remember to appreciate their beauty from a safe distance and let them go about their important role in the ecosystem.
+So, if you happen to come across a Tesselated Water Snake during your travels in Egypt, remember to appreciate their beauty from a safe distance and let them go about their important role in the ecosystem.

 2. The Sand Viper